7 ways to save money with Groupons

 There may be certain conditions you need to be aware of in the fine print.
 Take the time to read the details.
 Can you only use the Groupon on off-peak days?

 When you do find a Groupon that will save you money, pay close attention to when the deal ends.
 There will be a timer beside the description that says how many days, hours, and minutes are left to purchase.

 As savvy shoppers, we know advertisers use phrases like “act now” and “limited time offer” to push consumers to buy impulsively.
 However, if you plan to purchase a Groupon that will save you money, don’t let the purchase deadline pass.

 I found an amazing Groupon for Laser Tag two years ago.
 It allowed us to take 8 kids to play during my son’s birthday party for about 75% off.
 So the following year I bought this deal again for another son who was thrilled to have his birthday at the same place.
 If you find a deal you love, consider buying it multiple times.

 6. Use it before it expires

 One feature I appreciate about Groupon is that your voucher will always hold at least the value you paid.
 Of course, you will get much greater value if you use it before the expiry date.
 For example, if you pay $15 for a $30 voucher at a restaurant and use it past the date, it will be worth $15, not $30.
 But that is still better than losing its entire value.

-Groupons can be a money-saving tool as long you avoid buying items you do not need, and follow the criteria you establish for purchasing wisely.
+Groupons can be a money-saving tool as long as you avoid buying items you do not need and follow the criteria you establish for purchasing wisely.